What hiring managers actually look for

 Use one as a starting point, then swap in your own technologies, numbers, and achievements.

-"Detail oriented communications graduate with internship experience in office administration and strong proficiency in scheduling software, document management, and client correspondence.
-Eager to contribute organizational skills and a proactive mindset to an entry level administrative assistant position."
+"Detail oriented communications graduate with internship experience in office administration and strong proficiency in Microsoft Excel, Google Workspace, and scheduling.
+Eager to bring accurate data entry and clear written communication to an entry level administrative assistant position."

 Why it works: It connects the degree to the target role, names specific tools, and shows enthusiasm without being vague.

-"Customer focused professional with three years of retail experience transitioning into an entry level account coordinator role.
-Proven ability to manage competing priorities, resolve issues efficiently, and maintain positive client relationships in fast paced environments."
+"Customer service professional with three years of retail experience transitioning into an entry level account coordinator role.
+Proven ability to manage competing priorities, resolve issues efficiently, and pick up CRM software quickly while keeping strong time management in fast paced environments."

 Why it works: It reframes retail experience as relevant corporate skills and specifies the target position clearly.

-"Motivated self-starter with 200+ hours of nonprofit volunteer coordination, including event planning, donor communication, and social media outreach.
-Seeking an entry level marketing assistant position to apply hands-on organizational and communication skills."
+"Motivated self-starter with 200+ hours of nonprofit volunteer coordination, including event planning, scheduling, and donor data entry in a CRM.
+Seeking an entry level marketing assistant position to apply hands-on organizational and written communication skills."

 Why it works: It quantifies volunteer work and directly ties those activities to the target role's requirements.

-"CompTIA A+ certified professional with hands-on experience troubleshooting hardware and software issues in academic lab environments.
-Looking for an entry level IT support specialist role where I can leverage technical knowledge and a commitment to excellent end user service."
+"CompTIA A+ certified candidate with hands-on experience troubleshooting hardware and software issues in academic lab environments.
+Looking for an entry level IT support specialist role where I can pair Microsoft Office Suite fluency with a commitment to excellent end user customer service."

 Why it works: It leads with the certification, provides context for hands-on experience, and clearly states the goal.